ldtho/Kadena-Node-Installation-Ubuntu/README.md

 # Kadena Node Installation

-**Note**: this guide assumes your machine is running Ubuntu 20.04, that you have `sudo` privileges, that you've bought a proper Domain Name and are pointing it at the Public IP Address of your machine.
+**Note**: this guide assumes your machine is running Ubuntu 20.04 or 22.04, that you have `sudo` privileges, that you've bought a proper Domain Name and are pointing it at the Public IP Address of your machine.

 ### Version

-2.16
+2.17

 ### Installation